-- Universal Design: Creating Inclusive Environments by Steinfeld, E., & Maisel, J. Hoboken, NJ: Wiley, 2012
+- Universal Design: Creating Inclusive Environments by Steinfeld, E. and Maisel, J. Hoboken, NJ: Wiley, 2012

 - Universal Design Handbook, 2nd Edition by Preiser, W. F.E. and Smith, K.H. (editors).
 New York, NY: McGraw-Hill Companies, 2010.

-- Universal Design: The HUMBLES Method for User-Centred Business by Aragall, F., and Montana, J. England: Gower Publishing Ltd., 2012.
+- Universal Design: The HUMBLES Method for User-Centered Business by Aragall, F. and Montana, J. England: Gower Publishing Ltd., 2012.